 On the flip-side, someone with three years of experience should not include every detail possible to end up with a three-page long resume.
-No school principal will want to sift through a lengthy document if it could have been easily condensed.
+No school principal will want to sift through a lengthy document if the information isn’t relevant.

 Recommended Reading: Curriculum Vitae CV or Resume Formats for Teacher Job Applications

-When developing your resume consider how important each item is to the education position you are applying for before adding it.
+When developing your resume, consider how important each item is to the education position you apply for before adding it.
 If it is not relevant, consider leaving it off to make room for more valuable information about your abilities and accomplishments.

-Ultimately, you should not be overly concerned about the number of pages.
+Ultimately, don’t be overly concerned about the number of pages.
 It is better to have a two-page resume that is easy to read than a one-page resume with the information jammed into a confined space.

-We would enjoy partnering with you if you need help with your resume and cover letter.
+We will enjoy partnering with you if you need help with your resume and cover letter.

 If you require more information or have any questions – email Candace or call toll-free at 1-877-738-8052.